Cryolite/kanachan/kanachan/training/bc/README.md

 `encoder.num_heads=NHEADS`: Specify the number of heads in each encoder layer. `NHEADS` must be a positive integer.
 Override the value by the `encoder` option.

 `encoder.dim_feedforward=DIM_FEEDFORWARD`: Specify the dimension of the feedforward networks in each encoder layer. `DIM_FEEDFORWARD` must be a positive integer.
+Default to `4 * DIM`.
 Override the value by the `encoder` option.

 `encoder.activation_function={relu|gelu}`: Specify the activation function for the feedforward networks in each encoder layer.
 Override the value specified by the `encoder` option.